PFAS Policy Tracker

 - EPA releases the long-awaited PFAS Action Plan that falls short on any enforceable regulation.

-If you know of policy updates you don’t see here or on our other blog posts, feel free to let our Staff Policy Associate, Izzy know.
-You can reach her at email@example.com
+If you know of policy updates you don’t see here or on our other blog posts, feel free to let our staff know.
+You can reach us at email@example.com